HTTP API#

 All examples below assume the server is reachable at http://localhost:8080.

-The table below groups the routes by purpose.
-The operational surface (health, status, cache control) is exposed at top-level paths.
-Routes inherited from the shared internal_api_server package are kept at their original paths for compatibility with the vLLM-embedded API server.
+The routes are grouped by purpose below.
+The operational surface (health, status, cache and storage control) lives at top-level paths; routes inherited from the shared internal_api_server package keep their original paths for compatibility with the vLLM-embedded API server.

 Method